 - Lake Trout will be based on total length not weight.
 Ties will be determined by which fish was caught first.

-- Anglers fishing for trophy lake trout are restricted to using flies and lures only.
-Anglers fishing for trophy lake trout are not allowed to use bait.
+- Anglers fishing for trophy Lake Trout are restricted to using flies and lures only, and may not use bait.
 Participants violating this rule will be disqualified.

 Digital Option – Text message picture via cell phone):

-- Fishermen will measure the fish immediately upon capture with the provided measuring device and the special token included in the registration packets.
+- Anglers will measure the fish immediately upon capture with the provided measuring device and the special token included in the registration packets.
 A picture must be taken from a cell phone that clearly shows the entire fish, the measurement and token.
-Send the picture via text message to 307-780-5417 with the team number, fishermen's name, and length to the number specified during registration.
+Send the picture via text message to the number provided in your packet with the team number, angler’s name, and length to the number specified during registration.
 An official will send back a message via text of receipt of the fish with the measurement information and time entered in confirmation of his/her entry.
-It is the responsibility of the team member to make sure he receives a text back in confirmation of the entry.
+It is the responsibility of the team member to make sure he/she receives a text back in confirmation of the entry.
 If a text confirmation is not received from a Derby official then the fish is not entered and the fish should immediately be taken to one of the three (3) weigh stations.
 As a general rule keep the fish out of the water no more than 60 seconds - shorter is better.
 The more time the fish spend out of the water the more likely it will die after release.
 We recommend holding the fish in the water in a landing net while you wait for entry confirmation.

-- If a team member does not have the ability to picture message then the fish will need to be entered at one of the weigh stations.
+- If a team does not have the ability to text a picture of the fish then either a picture of the fish or the actual fish will need to be entered at one of the weigh stations.
 Per Wyoming Game & Fish and Utah Division of Wildlife Resources regulations, fish entered at a weigh station must be dead prior to leaving the lake.